Eurofighter Typhoon: Turkey

-Amid problems of procuring both F-35s and F-16Vs from the United States, Turkey has also expressed interest in the Eurofighter Typhoon and has started negotiations with UK in 2022.
-Germany initially was blocking the sale of the aircraft to Turkey, but in 2024, Scholz approved the potential sale of 40 Eurofighter to Turkey.
+Although the jets were initially offered back in 2006, including a local assembly offer, Turkish Air Force opted to join the F-35 development.
+Germany initially blocked the sale of aircraft to Turkey, but in 2024, Scholz approved the potential sale of 40 Eurofighters (ECRS Mk2) to Turkey.
+According to the Turkish Presidency's Directorate of Communications, the agreement also includes an option for 20 additional aircraft.

 An agreement was signed in October 2025 to purchase 20 fighters from the UK for £8 billion, including infrastructure, maintenance and systems.
 Of which, £5.4 billion for the aircraft and munitions.
 Furthermore, 24 additional second-hand units are to be acquired from Qatar and Oman.

+Bangladesh

+Bangladesh signed a Letter of Intent with Leonardo to begin talks in regards to the purchase of an unknown number of Eurofighter Typhoons to modernise the Bangladesh Air Force (BAF).

 Others

-Other countries have expressed interest in the fighter, including Croatia, Serbia, Poland, Bangladesh, Colombia, Ukraine, and the Philippines.
+Other countries have expressed interest in the fighter, including Poland, Colombia, Ukraine, and the Philippines.

+Bangladesh signed a Letter of intent (LoI) with Leonardo for Italy's used Eurofighter Typhoons to the Bangladesh Air Force.

+Failed bids

-The following countries have formally eliminated the Typhoon from their fighter programs: Belgium, Denmark, Singapore, South Korea, Switzerland, and Finland.
+The following countries have formally eliminated the Typhoon from their fighter programs: Belgium, Denmark, Singapore, South Korea, Switzerland, India, Croatia, Serbia,and Finland.

 Variants

 The Eurofighter is produced in single-seat and twin-seat variants.
-The twin-seat variant is not used operationally, but only for training, though it is combat capable.
-The aircraft has been manufactured in three major standards; seven Development Aircraft (DA), seven production standard Instrumented Production Aircraft (IPA) for further system development, and a continuing number of Series Production Aircraft.
-The production aircraft are now operational with the partner nation's air forces.
+The twin-seat variant is used for training, though it is combat capable.

 The Tranche 1 aircraft were produced from 2000 onwards.
-Aircraft capabilities are being increased incrementally, with each software upgrade resulting in a different standard, known as blocks.
-With the introduction of the block 5 standard, the R2 retrofit programme began to bring all Tranche 1 aircraft to that standard.
+Aircraft capabilities are being increased incrementally, with each software upgrade resulting in a different standard, known as blocks and also Enhanced Operational Capability (EOS) segments.
+The latest variant is Tranche 5 which is equipped with sophisticated avionics, electronic warfare suite and weapon integrations.

+The aircraft prototypes were manufactured in three major standards; Development Aircraft (DA), Instrumented Production Aircraft (IPA) for further system development, and a Series Production Aircraft.